 The Safe Drinking Water Act reauthorization of 1996 requires states to submit annual reports of the drinking water violations that occurred within their State to the United States Environmental Protection Agency (EPA).
-This report constitutes Maryland's annual compliance report for calendar year 2013.
-This report provides information on drinking water quality standards, summarizes public water system violations that occurred during 2013 or were ongoing from prior years, and describes some initiatives that were undertaken in 2013.
-The report covers the period from January 1, 2013 through December 31, 2013.
+This report constitutes Maryland's annual compliance report for calendar year 2016.
+This report provides information on drinking water quality standards, summarizes public water system violations that occurred during 2016 or were ongoing from prior years, and describes some initiatives that were undertaken in 2016.
+The report covers the period from January 1, 2016 through December 31, 2016.

 The Maryland Department of the Environment (MDE) is charged with ensuring that the water quality and quantity at all public water systems meet the needs of the public and is in compliance with federal and State regulations.
 This report describes the activities that are undertaken on a routine basis by MDE to ensure that public drinking water systems provide safe water to their consumers.
 Routine activities include regular on-site inspections of water systems to identify any sanitary defects in the systems, technical assistance, and a permitting process that helps ensure that systems obtain the best possible source of water.
 In addition, MDE works with private contractors and local health departments to identify potential sources of contamination in close proximity to ground water and surface water supplies so that the systems can protect their water sources before contamination occurs.
-Maryland regulates 3,396 public water systems.
+Maryland regulates 3,295 public water systems (464 community water systems, 532 non-transient non-community water systems, and 2,299 transient non-community water systems).

 Public water systems are required to sample for a variety of contaminants on a routine basis depending on the population served, source type, and historical monitoring data of the water system.
 When contaminants are found at levels exceeding the federally established Maximum Contaminant Level (MCL), it is considered a violation of federal and State standards.
 MCL violations are rare in Maryland for most types of chemical contaminants.
-In 2013, no systems exceeded the MCL for an organic (volatile or synthetic) contaminant at the water treatment plant.
-Twenty systems exceeded the MCL for nitrate in 2013 or had on-going nitrate MCL violations beginning prior to 2013; four systems exceeded the MCL for arsenic in 2013 or had on-going arsenic MCL violations beginning prior to 2013; and two systems exceeded the MCL for combined radium 226 and 228 or had on-going MCL violations beginning prior to 2013.
-Four systems exceeded the MCL for total trihalomethanes and four systems exceeded the MCL for haloacetic acids or had on-going violations prior to 2013.
-Most total coliform MCL violations occurred in smaller, transient water systems.
+In 2016, no systems exceeded the MCL for an organic (volatile or synthetic) contaminant at the water treatment plant.
+Four systems exceeded the MCL for nitrate in 2016 or had on-going nitrate MCL violations beginning prior to 2016; two systems exceeded the MCL for arsenic in 2016 or had on-going arsenic MCL violations beginning prior to 2016; and one system exceeded the MCL for combined radium in 2016.
+Three systems exceeded the MCL for haloacetic acids or had ongoing violations prior to 2016, and four systems exceeded the MCL for trihalomethanes or had on-going violations prior to 2016.
+No systems had an acute MCL violation under the Total Coliform Rule and 19 systems (all non-community water systems) had a non-acute MCL violation under the Total Coliform Rule.
+Under the Revised Total Coliform Rule, which became effective in April 2016, 10 systems (one small community water system and nine noncommunity water systems) had an acute MCL violation.

 Violations are also incurred for failure to monitor and/or report as required, failure to use required treatment techniques, or failure to notify the public under certain circumstances.
-During 2013, 82 systems had new or on-going monitoring/reporting violations for inorganic contaminants, one system had a monitoring/reporting violation for volatile organic contaminants, two systems had on-going monitoring/reporting violations for synthetic organic contaminants, 128 systems had new or on-going monitoring/reporting violations for lead and copper, 107 systems had monitoring/reporting violations for coliform bacteria, and one system had an ongoing monitoring/reporting violation for coliform bacteria in the source water (under the Ground Water Rule).
+During 2016, no systems had a monitoring/reporting violations for inorganic contaminants, no systems had a monitoring/reporting violation for organic (volatile or synthetic) contaminants, 104 systems had new or on-going monitoring/reporting violations for lead and copper, seven systems had monitoring/reporting violations for coliform bacteria under the Total Coliform Rule, and 239 systems had monitoring/reporting violations under the Revised Total Coliform Rule.
+Five systems had treatment technique violations under the Revised Total Coliform Rule.